 To invert the mobility pyramid and achieve a critical mass of people cycling and walking.
 The congestion-pollution complex is a man made disaster to both climate and natural resources of the planet.
 This can be reversed only by reduction in demand for motor vehicles by the people.
 In the long run I would like to see the urban built form in the city become a more dense, enjoyable place with lots of people to people commerce enabled by green open spaces, walking, cycling and public transport.

-Car is the new cow in developing nations.
-The more you own and put out to pasture on the roads, the richer you are.
-To make bicycle fit into this model requires a big attitudinal shift.
+Cars are the new cow in developing nations.
+The more you own and put out to the pasture on the roads, the richer you are.
+To make the bicycle fit into this model requires a big attitudinal shift.
 Safety of the cyclist is a major concern.
 The sheer number of vehicles on the road can be daunting and overwhelming psychologically to most people wanting to cycle.
 This needs to be tackled by driver sensitisation programs and activities like Cycle Day.
 Infrastructure to support this requires political action and the cycling community needs to come together if we need to change the scenario.

 Council for Change – Bring together people who are working in increasing adoption of cycling and others interested in participating.
 Have a bucket of activities that they can do and leverage off each other.
 Bike science for schools – To make cycling a familiar, comfortable and fun mode, I will attempt to teach basic subjects like Physics, Math, Biology, Health, Environment, Civics etc with a bicycle.
 I will be tying up with schools to teach these from 1st to 10th grades Infrastructure in Businesses – I would like to reach out to businesses like Hotels, Corporates and Industries to put up safe cycle parking and provide shower and changing facilities so more people are encouraged to use the cycle.